natelandau/shell-scripting-templates/README.md

 ---------

 * Apache
-* Array - Some functions take or return arrays.
+* array - Some functions take or return arrays.
 Since Bash does not support to pass arrays, references and their serialized string representations are used.
+* backup
-* Compile
+* compile
-* Date
+* date
 * Debian
 * ~declaration~
-* Directory
+* directory
-* File
+* file
 * Git
-* Log - Functions related to terminal and file logging
+* log - Functions related to terminal and file logging
-* Mail
+* mail
-* Number
+* number
-* Password
+* password
 * ~procedures~ (for internal using)
-* Sms - Functions related to the Secure Shell
+* sms - Functions related to the Secure Shell
-* Ssh
+* ssh
-* String - Functions related to Bash Strings
+* string - Functions related to Bash Strings
-* System - Functions related to Linux Systems
+* system - Functions related to Linux Systems
-* Terminal
-* Time
+* terminal
-* Url - Url conversation
+* url - Url conversation

 #### libraries for specific usage:
 * Lorem